Systemfabriken/zerv/README.md

 ## Support

-For support, questions, or more information, please visit our [issues page](https://github.com/Systemfabriken/zerv/issues) or contact us at [albin@systemfabriken.tech](albin@systemfabriken.tech).
+For support, questions, or more information, please visit our [issues page](https://github.com/Systemfabriken/zerv/issues) or contact us at [albin@bitman.se](albin@bitman.se).

 ## Acknowledgments